drshahizan/Python-big-data/assignment/ass6/bdm/readme.md

 ```

 Good luck with your assignment!
-If you have any questions or need help, don't hesitate to reach out to your instructor or fellow students.
+If you have any questions or need help, don't hesitate to reach out to your lecturer or fellow students.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/Python_EDA/issues) for any improvements, suggestions or errors in the content.